PlatONnetwork/docs/docs/WASM智能合约开发.md

 ---
 id: WASM_Smart_Contract
-title: WASM Smart Contract Development
+title: WASM Smart Contract
-sidebar_label: WASM
+sidebar_label: WASM Smart Contract
 ---

 WebAssembly (wasm for short) is a binary instruction set designed for stacked virtual machines.
 Wasm was designed to be a compile target for platforms such as C / C ++ / Rust, and was originally designed to solve JavaScript performance issues.
 Wasm is a web standard being led by the W3C and supported by browser vendors such as Google, Microsoft, and Mozilla.